AudioKit/Controls/README.md

 Installation is done with Swift Package Manager.
 Be sure to tie your code to a version number and not just a branch, because the API for these controls will change as necessary.

+## Demo

+Included with the package is a demo project (pictured above) and a playground to help you get up and running quickly.

 ## Documentation

 The docs are hosted on the [AudioKit.io website](https://www.audiokit.io/Controls/)